cyrkaade/cyrkaade/README.md

 ###
-### 🧠 About Me
+### About Me
-- 🔭 Working on **AI Safety**, automated red-teaming, and RL-based evaluation systems
+- Working on AI Safety, automated red-teaming, and RL-based evaluation systems
-- 🤖 Strong background in **Machine Learning, Reinforcement Learning, and Deep Learning**
+- Strong background in Machine Learning, Reinforcement Learning, and Deep Learning
-- 📈 Experienced in **time series forecasting**, econometrics, and investment analysis
+- Experienced in time series forecasting, econometrics, and investment analysis
-- 🛠️ Daily tools: Python, PyTorch, TensorFlow, sklearn, pandas, numpy
-- 🌍 Passionate about building scalable ML systems and research prototypes

 ###